A Transformative Journey

 • Physician assistants (PA)

-The following credentials can earn Certification in Anthroposophic Medicine through the Society for Physicians of Anthroposophic Naturopathy for
+The following credentials can earn Certification in Anthroposophic Medicine through the Society for Physicians of Anthroposophic Naturopathy:

 • Naturopathic doctors (ND) (U.S. and Canada)